 @foodwtf Fact: #Spiders became a part of the Cambodian diet due to poverty in the 1970’s 🕷 #foodie #foodtiktok #cambodianfood ♬ Spongebob Tomfoolery – Dante9k Remix – David Snell

-Besides being a source of protein, there are many cultural reasons why people choose to eat spiders in Cambodia.
+Besides being a source of nutrients, there are many cultural reasons why people choose to eat spiders in Cambodia.
 Spiders have long been considered lucky or auspicious in Cambodian culture, and they are often served at special occasions like weddings or festivals.
 Additionally, spiders are believed to have medicinal properties that can help cleanse the body or provide energy — this belief likely originated from traditional Chinese medicine.
-Another interesting aspect of spider eating is that it has become an important tourist attraction; many travelers flock to Cambodia just to try this unusual food.
+Spider-eating has also become an important tourist attraction, with many travelers flocking to Cambodia just to try this unusual food.